gica3618/pythonradex/joss_paper/paper.md

 `pythonradex` is written in python and implements the Accelerated Lambda Iteration (ALI) scheme presented by @Rybicki1992.
 Like `RADEX`, an escape probability equation is used to calculate the radiation field for a given level population.
 This allows solving the radiative transfer iteratively.
 To speed up the convergence, ng-acceleration [@Ng1974] is employed.
 Critical parts of the code are just-in-time compiled using `numba` [@Lam2015].

 `pythonradex` supports four geometries: **two static geometries (slab and sphere), and two large-velocity-gradient (LVG) geometries (again slab and sphere).
 In the LVG approximation, it is assumed that all regions of the source are Doppler shifted with respect to each other due to a velocity gradient.
-This means that all photons escape the source, unless absorbed locally [e.g. @Elitzur1992].**
+This means that all photons escape the source, unless absorbed locally [i.e. close to the emission location; e.g. @Elitzur1992].**

 **Note that currently, effects of internal continuum and overlapping lines can only be included for the static geometries.
 Another limitation is that only a single molecule can be considered at the time.
 Thus, solving the radiative transfer of overlapping lines of different molecule is not supported yet.
 Also, treating overlapping lines adds considerable computational cost because averages over line profiles need to be calculated.**